Edwards-R/redlist_docs/irecord_data_analysis/importing_training_set_notes.md

-# Import Notes
+# Import Training Set Notes
-Notes from the processing of imported data
+This document outlines the processing of the iRecord 'training' dataset of 31,000 through the BWARS Checker.
+The Checker is responsible for checking the `core` attributes of a record:

+- What
+- Where
+- When

+Once data is processed through the checker, it will be reunited via relational database using the `id` as primary key.
+Doing so allows the original data to be maintained whilst enabling Understandings.

+The following is a transcription of actions/problems as-encountered and is fairly rough.
+At the end of each run is a summary which details findings.

 ## Run 1
 - Filemaker is struggling with *something* in one of the lines.
 A chunk of data goes missing - around 1.5 records.
 I can't see anything wrong with the format in Sublime, VSCode, and SQLite imports just fine.
   - I've lost 83 records to a bug
   - Suspect this is a characterset problem and Filemaker is just failing
-  - Will re-try import after pushing through SQLite to clean
+  - Will re-try import after pushing through SQLite to clean (see [run 2](#run-2))
 - LOTS of problems with nomenclature.
 I've taken the ruling that changes must be >30 years prior to the general date of records in order to be blindly accepted.
 This is imprecisely applied as I don't have a tool to do so.
 - Understandings are being assigned *in the absence of knowing the determiner*.
 Attempting to do otherwise is
     - incorrect